State of the Pantry Address: A Year and a Half of Reflection:

 Building the Relationship with Wounded Warriors – Keystone Chapter and working with the VA Hospital in Coatesville, PA

 Getting the word out regarding our Youth Opportunities/Finding More Corporations to have Food Drives

 It takes all of Us: our Board of Directors; Team of Volunteers; Corporations; the Media and Donors to tackle all of the objectives that we would like to undertake for Animal House Project in 2015 and Beyond.
 I empower everyone to offer ideas; suggestions; and time even if it is the smallest amount of effort to continue to build on the strong foundation of Animal House Project.

 Thank you for a wonderful 2018 Year and

 Here is to a Prosperous 2020 for all off those that we help!!

 MaryBeth Yannessa, President

-Mission Statement: Animal House Project (d/b/a Chester County Pet Food Pantry) is a 501(c)3 charitable organization on a mission to help companion pets stay at home and out of animal shelters by providing donated pet food and pet care services to pet families in financial need.
-We service families facing financial crisis in Berks, Chester, and western Montgomery counties.
+Mission Statement: Animal House Project (d/b/a Chester County Pet Food Pantry) is a 501(c)3 charitable organization on a mission to help companion pets stay at home and out of animal shelters by providing donated pet food and pet care services to pet families in financial need in Berks, Chester, and western Montgomery counties.